sumerjoshi/audio-processing-ai/README.md

 - Model architecture is based on CNN14 with dual-head classification
 - Training data should be organized in the `data/train/` directory
 - Model checkpoints are saved in `model/saved_models/`
-- The project is installed as a Python package for proper import handling
+- The project is structured as a proper Python package following modern packaging standards
+- All modules are organized under `src/audio_processing_ai/` for better code organization
+- Uses `uv` for fast dependency management (recommended) or `pip` as an alternative
+- Python 3.9+ is required for compatibility with all dependencies
+- Includes comprehensive CI/CD with GitHub Actions for testing, linting, and deployment
+- Pre-commit hooks ensure code quality and consistency
+- Automated dependency updates and PyPI publishing workflows